 According to their research, conducting materials can enhance the intercellular electrical synchronisation in electrogenetic cells, but the real mechanism is much more complicated than what people initially thought.

-Dr. Mahmood Khan, assistant professor in the Ohio State Department of Emergency Medicine and expert on cardiac tissue engineering, helped put the significance of this research into perspective.
+Dr. Mahmood Khan, associate professor in the Ohio State Department of Emergency Medicine and expert on cardiac tissue engineering, helped put the significance of this research into perspective.

 Cardiovascular disease, leading to heart attacks, is one of the major causes of death and economic burden in the United States, he said.
 The condition ultimately destroys the heart muscle cells because of lack of oxygen and nutrients.

-“Unlike other tissues in the human body, the heart cells have very limited capacity to regenerate, which ultimately leads to heart failure, resulting in decreased heart function and cardiac arrhythmiasm,” Khan said.
+“Unlike other tissues in the human body, the heart cells have very limited capacity to regenerate, which ultimately leads to heart failure, resulting in decreased heart function and cardiac arrhythmias,” Khan said.